All Episodes

 It is the liberal mentality.

-They think that they are owed this.
+They think that they are owed this for whatever reason.

-You know, we're here now.
+So don't, Obama, you know, we're here now.

 You can't get away with this.

-You cannot lie through your Messiah teeth like this and get away with it and say that politicians and looked the other way, that nobody knew what was coming and so forth.
+You cannot lie through your Messiah teeth like this and get away with it and say that politicians looked the other way, that nobody knew what was coming and so forth.

 You are just a joke, sir.